-Water Shortages Are Nothing New To Some Folks In Cape Town
+Every Day Seems Like 'Day Zero' To Some Cape Town Residents

 Sablay recently visited the rig at the Peak View Secondary School in the suburb of Athlone.
 It clattered in the schoolyard as it probed the earth for groundwater and splattered fine wet dust over students on their lunch break.

-Sablay says that after the water from the borehole is treated, it will supply not only the school but also the surrounding neighborhood.
+Sablay says that after the water from the borehole is treated, it will supply not only the school, but also the surrounding neighborhood.

 "That will be a big relief to the school community," says Peak View Principal Oswald De Villiers.